 Students with multiple placements will submit an evaluation from each placement.
 Students with an external clinical supervisor will also have their site supervisor complete the midpoint evaluation.

-Due: Within 2 weeks of completion of 150 direct counselling hours, 30 supervision hours, and 120 indirect hours both instruction and interactive discussion.
-Students will be expected to complete assigned readings throughout the course as assigned.
+Due: Within 2 weeks of completion of 150 direct counselling hours, 30 supervision hours, and 120 indirect hours

 Requirement for continued enrollment in the course